zenhack/haskell-capnp/CONTRIBUTING.md

 * Wildcard imports of all of a type's data constructors/type class's methods (`MonadThrow(..)`) are more acceptable, though still prefer specifying specific ones if you're only using a couple.
+* Separate imports of modules within our own codebase from ones from outside of it.
-* Group imports into four distinct sections, separated by a single blank line (some of these may be absent):
+* Within each of those groups, group imports into four distinct sections, separated by a single blank line (some of these may be absent):

 ```haskell
 -- "negative" imports: